International Public Health Training Sites

 Students of public health serve under the direction of the community health workers in leadership and participate in the above interventions.
 In addition, this region of Ghana has in progress a number of Millennium Development Goal projects in which public health student may take part.
 Research opportunities are also available with guidance from Cameron Gongwer, MD, MPH – an American graduate of the University of Ghana School of Public Health.

 Baptist Medical Center is headquarters for the regional public health department, serving some 34,000 residents via satellite locations in 64 rural villages south of the medical center.
-Students are welcome to participate in the full range of service.
-Public health personnel are Ghanaian-trained nurses and community health workers who provide bed nets, prenatal care, well child care, vaccinations, HIV testing and counseling, and treatment and referral of more common diseases.
+Students are welcome to participate in the full range of services.
+Public health personnel are Ghanaian-trained nurses and community health workers who provide bed nets, prenatal care, well-child care, vaccinations, HIV testing and counseling, and treatment and referral of more common diseases.

 Outpatient HIV medication treatment is offered to appropriate patients at the public health department, with the support of CD4 and viral load monitoring.
 The public health program also monitors community health status, particularly collecting data regarding the primary communicable disease threats: tuberculosis, malaria, yaws (spirochete infection caused by Treponema pallidum pertenue), guinea worm, bacterial meningitis, cholera, and measles.